rejas/MMM-MotionDetector/README.md

 Accessing your (web)cam requires to have the client run on localhost or a HTTPS host (due to new requirements in Chrome for getUserMedia).
 The default value in your MagicMirror config.js is already `localhost` so most users shouldn't be affected.

+DOES NOT work with the vc4-kms-v3d or vc4-fkms-v3d driver so far.
+Please use only the default driver.

 ## Configuration